tomnagengast/chatty/README.md

-# Chatty - Native macOS/iOS MCP Client
+# Chatty - Native macOS MCP Client

-A native Swift implementation of a Model Context Protocol (MCP) client with an integrated assistant engine, inspired by the [Ralph engineering methodology](https://ghuntley.com/ralph/).
+A native Swift implementation of a Model Context Protocol (MCP) client with an integrated assistant engine, built using the [Ralph engineering methodology](https://ghuntley.com/ralph/).

 ## Overview

-Chatty is a macOS/iOS application that combines:
+Chatty is a macOS application that provides:
-- **MCP Client**: Full-featured client supporting stdio and HTTP/SSE transports
+- **MCP Client**: Full-featured client supporting stdio and HTTP/SSE transports for connecting to MCP servers
-- **Assistant Engine**: Ralph-style deterministic loop processing with context management
+- **Assistant Engine**: Intelligent task processing with context management and tool invocation
-- **Native UI**: SwiftUI interface optimized for Apple platforms
+- **Native UI**: SwiftUI interface designed specifically for macOS

 ## Architecture